basham/swit-workshop-a11y/slides.md

 Notes:
 If we render a different subset of the list, now we reveal: Cherry, item 4 of 8.
 Mango, item 5 of 8.
 Strawberry, item 6 of 8.

+Keep in mind, this doesn't actually work in VoiceOver, even though it is declared in the spec.
+These attributes are simply ignored.

 ## Div to list